Becoming Pasture for Life certified

 We always try to strike a practical balance.
 We do not want to burden farmers more than necessary with inspections, particularly when they are already conforming to high standards of practice.

-However, it is essential to provide clarity and transparency, so customers who buy Pasture Meat and Dairy can have full confidence in what it represents.
+However, it is essential to provide clarity and transparency, so customers who buy Pasture for Life Meat and Dairy can have full confidence in what it represents.

 Raising livestock on a pasture-based system will not be suitable for every farm or set of circumstances.
 However, for those farmers that can, Pasture for Life provides an important distinction over food produced by more intensive methods.
 As such it may attract a price premium when sold.